IHateTaxis.com LogoIHateTaxis.com

 Known as Dymenhydrinate (e.g., "Gravol").
 Be aware that Dymenhydinate often has a sedating effect.

 • 3.
 Anti-Diarrhea tablets Such as "Immodium".
-Many types of travelers' Diarrhea is caused by bacteria that is picked up on food/water and is best treated by prescription medication recommended by your doctor prior to your trip.
+Many types of travellers' Diarrhea is caused by bacteria that is picked up on food/water and is best treated by prescription medication recommended by your doctor prior to your trip.

 • 4.
 Extra Prescription Medication.